azaat/RecSync-android/README.md

 2. Adjust exposure and ISO to your needs.
 3. Press the ```phase align``` button.
 4. Press the ```record video``` button to start synchronized video recording.
+5.  **Leader smartphone should start displaying depth visualization, created with OpenCV and SGBM.**
-5. Get videos from RecSync folder in smartphone root directory.
+6. Get videos from RecSync folder in application root directory.

 #### Extraction and matching of the frames